 The biggest complaint written about budget tripods revolves around quality.
-They're usually made up mostly of plastic.
+Cheap tripods are usually made up mostly of plastic.
 You won't get all-metal construction with reinforced hinges and strict manufactured precision even when you buy the best budget tripod.

 If you treat the plastic gently, and don't overload your tripod, or put stress on the hinges, it will be a good fit for you.
 If you are concerned about durability you might want to jump up to a tripod with higher quality materials.
 Quality tripods for less than $100.